Table of Contents

 The diagnosis is based on:

 Occasionally, the sex of an individual may be designated based on the predominant phenotypical characteristics.

 Laboratory testing includes:

-- Testosterone levels: if low, levels of dihydroepiandrosterone (DHEA), androstenedione and their precursors, 17 -hydroxypregnenolone and 17-hydroxyprogesterone can be determined.
+- Testosterone levels: if low, levels of dehydroepiandrosterone (DHEA), androstenedione and their precursors, 17-hydroxypregnenolone and 17-hydroxyprogesterone can be determined.
 Estimation of levels of these different hormones helps to determine other errors in the steroidogenesis pathway.
-An elevated testosterone to DHT ratio may indicate 5-alpha reductase deficiency while low testosterone levels in the absence of defective steroidogenesis is suggestive of testicular dysgenesis or Leydig cell hypoplasia.
+Elevated testosterone to DHT ratio may indicate a 5-alpha-reductase deficiency, while low testosterone levels in the absence of defective steroidogenesis are suggestive of testicular dysgenesis or Leydig cell hypoplasia.

-- Pelvic ultrasound: if uterus or fallopian tubes are identified, then the diagnosis of CAIS and PAIS should be reconsidered
+- Pelvic ultrasound: if the uterus or fallopian tubes are identified, then the diagnosis of CAIS and PAIS should be reconsidered.

-- Histopathology of testes: will reveal normal architecture of testes with markedly reduced spermatogonia and/or sperm in post-pubertal patients
+- Histopathology of testes: will reveal the normal architecture of testes with markedly reduced spermatogonia and/or sperm in post-pubertal patients.

 Management of Androgen Insensitivity Syndrome